MystenLabs/walrus-docs/docs/design/architecture.md

   storage nodes being Byzantine) within each storage epoch and across storage epochs.

-- All clients and storage nodes operate a blockchain client (specifically on Sui), and mediate payments, resources (space), mapping of shards to storage nodes ,and metadata through blockchain smart contracts.
+- All clients and storage nodes operate a blockchain client (specifically on Sui), and mediate payments, resources (space), mapping of shards to storage nodes, and metadata through blockchain smart contracts.
 Users interact with the blockchain to acquire storage resources and upload certificates for stored blobs.
 Storage nodes listen to the blockchain events to coordinate their operations.